ririw/ririw.github.io/_posts/2017-08-06-optaplanning-water.markdown

 class WaterContainer(val name: String,
                      val capacity: Double,
                      var isGrey: Boolean) {
-  // All the things optaplanner manipulates need no-args constructors. def this() = this(null, 0, true)
+  // Optaplanner often requires a no-args constructor so it can clone and modify things. def this() = this(null, 0, true)
 }